MirrorNetworking/Mirror/docs/General/Contributions.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Create an issue on the project's repository using the [template](https://github.com/vis2k/Mirror/issues/new?template=feature_request.md) and provide the following information:
+[Create an issue](https://github.com/vis2k/Mirror/issues/new?template=feature_request.md) on the project's repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.